Fraction-like rates from preferential voting: Zermelo's method of strengths

 \halfsmallskip Finally, by combining the results of steps~(2) and (3) one obtains $\flrbisy\cd=o(1)$ for any $y\not\in\xst$. \end{proof}

 \remarks

-1. The convergence of $\flrn$ to $\flr$ is a necessary condition for $\flrn$ being a maximizing sequence, but not a sufficient one.
-The preceding proof shows that a~necessary and sufficient condition is that the ratios $\flrn_y/\flrn_z$ tend to $0$ whenever $y\chrela z$, whereas, if $y\chrels z$, \ie if $y$ and $z$ belong to the same irreducible component $Z$, these ratios approach the homologous ones for the unique maximizer of~$\fzz$.
+1. Part~(a) states that every maximizing sequence converges towards a particular $\phi$ in $\phisetb$.
+The converse statement is false: converging towards this $\phi$ is not a sufficient condition for being a maximizing sequence.
+The preceding proof shows that a~necessary and sufficient condition for $\flrn$ to be a maximizing sequence is that the ratios $\flrn_z/\flrn_y$ tend to $0$ whenever $y\chrela z$, whereas, for $y\chrels z$, \ie if $y$ and $z$ belong to the same irreducible component $Z$, they approach the homologous ratios for the unique maximizer of~$\fzz$.

 2. If there is not a dominant component, then the maximizing sequences can have multiple limit points.
-However, as we will see in the next section, the projected Llull matrices are always in the hypotheses of Theorem~\ref{st:zermelore}.

 3. The non-linear system (\ref{eq:fratesZ}--\ref{eq:fratesaZ}) can be solved by the following iterative scheme \cite{ze,fo}: